Location: Science Hall, Room 113 (Department of Geology)

 Web address: www.newpaltz.edu/envscience

-Environmental Geochemical Science is an interdisciplinary undergraduate degree program administered by the Department of Geology, focusing on the environmental aspects of Geology and Chemistry.
+Environmental Geochemical Science is an interdisciplinary undergraduate degree program leading to a Bachelor of Science.
+The program is administered by the Department of Geology and focuses on the environmental aspects of Geology and Chemistry.
 Through formal courses, laboratories, and research projects, students develop an awareness of the geological and chemical processes that impact society and the environment.
 Both a major and a minor in Environmental Geochemical Science are offered.

 In the major program, a sophomore-level survey course, EGS370 Environmental Geochemical Science, draws on the foundation courses to bring together a truly interdisciplinary view of environmental science.
 Students will see how the different sciences must be combined to understand and address environmental problems.
 Particular emphasis will be placed on the roles of chemistry, geology, and environmental engineering.
 In the senior year, students will engage in a full-year Senior Research Project under the supervision of a faculty mentor or an experienced regional scientist.
 During the spring term of the senior year, oral presentations of student research projects will be made in a Senior Seminar.
 This seminar will also feature guest scientists who will relate their own work in environmental science.